Kat632/P2-Play-Your-Cards-Right/README.md

 *	The basic structure of this project was built using this course on [Udemy](https://www.udemy.com/course/javascript-card-game/).
 I did not feel confident enough about my JavaScript skills to build what I wanted to build from scratch after I finished the lessons leading up to this project.
 I also spent a further 5 days doing Codecademy's [Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript) course.

+*   I feel the project I have built is sufficiently different from the one on Udemy to be able to submit it.
+I have:

+  1. Styled the project.
+  2. Made it responsive.
+  3. Added the sounds and the ability to turn them on and off.
+  4. Added the ability to win prizes.
-I feel the project I have built is sufficiently different from the one on Udemy to be able to submit it.
-I have styled the project, made it responsive, added the functions for the sound and for the prizes.
-As a result, I feel like my understanding of JavaScript has greatly improved through through building up my project into a visually attractive and fun game to play.
+  5. Added the necessity to place a bet for the prizes.

+*   As a result, I feel like my understanding of JavaScript has greatly improved through through building up my project into a visually attractive and fun game to play.

 *	In making the toggle sound on/off, this was the resource that finally helped me make it work [Stack Overflow](https://stackoverflow.com/questions/39041960/how-to-unmute-html5-video-with-a-muted-prop)

 *	[W3 Schools](https://www.w3schools.com/) and [MDN Web Docs](https://developer.mozilla.org/en-US/) as general reference guides throughout the project.

+*   [CSS Tricks](https://css-tricks.com/) for learning about transitions and animations.

 ** **